htadicha/ComfyZone/README.md

 - Django & Python communities for the incredible tooling.
 - Stripe for their developer-friendly payment APIs.
 - Untree.co for the Furni visual language adapted here.
-- Everyone contributing bug reports, ideas, or fixes.
+- CodeInstitute mentors for the comprehensive long bootcamp and support

 ---

-**Made with ❤️ by the ComfyZone team.** Update this README whenever you add new features, APIs, or deployment targets so it remains your single source of truth.
+**Made with ❤️ by the ComfyZone team.** This README will be updated whenever  new features, APIs, or deployment targets are added so it remains single source of truth for the App.